 \subsection{Shape Classification}

-One way to test the expressiveness of our model would be to conduct shape classification directly using the learned embeddings.
-We evaluate our learned features on the ModelNet dataset \cite{wu20153d} by concatenating both the global latent variable with the local latent layers, creating a single feature vector $[z_{0:m}]$.
+One way to test model expressiveness is to conduct shape classification directly using the learned embeddings.
+We evaluate the features learned on the ModelNet dataset \cite{wu20153d} by concatenating both the global latent variable with the local latent layers, creating a single feature vector $[z_{0:m}]$.
 We train a Support Vector Machine with an RBF kernel for classification using these ``pre-trained'' embeddings.

 Table \ref{tab:shapeclass} shows the performance of previous state-of-the-art supervised and unsupervised methods in shape classification on both variants of the ModelNet dataset.
 Notably, the best unsupervised state-of-the-art results reported so far were from the 3D-GAN of \cite{wu2016learning}, which used features from 3 layers of convolutional networks with total dimensions $[62\times 32^3 + 128\times 16^3 + 56\times 8^3]$.
 This is a far larger feature space than that required by our model, which is simply $[5\times 5 + 10]$ (for 10-way classification) and $[5\times 10 +20]$ (for 40-way classification) and reaches the exact same level of performance.
-The VSL performs comparably to supervised state-of-the-art, outperforming models such as 3D ShapeNet \cite{wu20153d}, DeepPano \cite{shi2015deeppano}, and Geometry Image \cite{sinha2016deep}, by a large margin, and comes close to models such as VoxNet \cite{maturana2015voxnet}.
+The VSL performs comparably to supervised state-of-the-art, outperforming models such as 3D ShapeNet \cite{wu20153d}, DeepPano \cite{shi2015deeppano}, and the geometry image-base approach \cite{sinha2016deep}, by a large margin, and comes close to models such as VoxNet \cite{maturana2015voxnet}.

-In order to visualize the learned feature embeddings, we employ t-SNE \cite{maaten2008visualizing} to map our high dimensional feature to a 2D plane.
+In order to visualise the learned feature embeddings, we employ t-SNE \cite{maaten2008visualizing} to map our high dimensional feature to a 2D plane.
 The visualization is shown in Figure \ref{fig:tsne_viz}.